The Classical Institute of the South at The Historic New Orleans Collection

-The mission of the Classical Institute of the South, a non-profit organization, is to gather and share information about the material culture history of the Gulf South.
+The mission of the Classical Institute of the South, a division of The Historic New Orleans Collection, is to gather and share information about the material culture history of the Gulf South.

 The Classical Institute of the South accomplishes this mission through:

 - Field work in Louisiana, Mississippi, and Alabama that records fine and decorative arts with provenance in the Gulf South